dfinity/portal/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 ## Voting rules
-Voting on NNS proposals follows a special algorithm, called _wait-for-quiet_.
+Voting on NNS proposals follows an algorithm called _wait-for-quiet_.
-The main idea of wait-for-quiet is that proposals where all voters seem to agree can be executed quickly, while strongly contested proposals should have a longer voting period.
+The main idea of wait-for-quiet is that proposals where all voters agree can be executed quickly, while strongly contested proposals have a longer voting period.
 This allows voters to have enough time to react if a proposal result is turned all of a sudden.
 Currently, most proposals start with an initial voting period of 4 days that can be extended up to a total of 8 days.
-A proposal is adopted if
+A proposal is adopted if either of the two conditions are met:
 1) the voting period has elapsed, there are more votes in favor than against the proposal (simple majority), and at least 3% of the totally available voting power voted in favor of the proposal (enough participation).
 2) more than 50% of the total voting power are in favor of the proposal.
 At this point, the proposal's result cannot be changed anymore even if all remaining voters vote against the proposal and therefore the proposal is executed without awaiting the end of the voting period.